KenBuckley/gitcount/README.md

 This program, asygitcount.py connects to the github REST API (version 3) and queries the API.
 There are two queries provided by this web service.
 1) show the remaining API calls allowed from this program (typically you can make 5000 requests to the API per hour).
-2) show the top users at a given location (the users are selected based on they number of repos they own) and
-   the number of PullRequestEvents that have been "closed" and "merged" in the last period are tallied.
+2) show the top github users at a given location (the users are selected based on they number of repos they own) and the idea of top relates to the users who have the greatest number of PullRequestEvents that have been "closed" and "merged" in the last period.

 The following setup is prepared for Ubuntu 16.04 LTS